dcos/dcos-docs/1.8/usage/containerizers.md

 While other containerizers play well with DC/OS, the Mesos containerizer does not depend upon other container technologies and can therefore take advantage of more Mesos features.

-The Mesos containerizer now supports provisioning Docker and AppC container images (the ["universal containerizer"](http://mesos.apache.org/documentation/latest/container-image/_)), so you can take advantage of the Mesos containerizer and still launch an alternative container image.
+The Mesos containerizer now supports provisioning [Docker](https://docker.com/) and [AppC](https://github.com/appc/spec) container images (the ["unified containerizer"](http://mesos.apache.org/documentation/latest/container-image)), so you can take advantage of the Mesos containerizer and still launch an alternative container image.

 This support also removes your dependency on the Docker daemon.

-This latest version of the Mesos containerizer introduces a new `credential`, with a "principal" and an optional "secret" field to authenticate when downloading the Docker or AppC image.
+The Docker daemon can hang when there are too many containers, making troubleshooting difficult.
+In addition, Docker must be installed on each of your agent nodes in order to use the Docker containerizer, which means you need to upgrade Docker on the agent nodes each time a new version of Docker comes out.
+The Mesos containerizer is more stable and built with an eye towards deployment at scale.

 To run Docker or AppC containers directly from Mesos, specify the container type `MESOS` and a `docker` or `appc` object.

+**Note:** This latest version of the Mesos containerizer introduces a new `credential`, with a `principal` and an optional `secret` field to authenticate when downloading the Docker or AppC image.

     {
         "id": "mesos-docker",
         "container": {